 • Changing places

 • Urban Environments

 Students will also complete a geographical investigation which is linked to the specification content but based on a question defined individually by students.
 As part of the investigation students must undertake independent fieldwork.

-Grade 5 Geography and Grade 5 in English Language or Literature and Maths
+Grade 5 in Geography plus 5 in English Language or Literature